Environment-and-Seniors-Health-Emory/Getting_started/HPC_cluster_GUI_Jupyter_Guide.md

 After R session, use Crtl-C to end the Jupyter server.

 Manually kill a job according to its PID number, so that the resources will be properly released:

 `top -o %MEM`

 `kill -9 PID`

+Type 'top -o %MEM' again to make sure the memory is released.

 Type 'exit' to end the interactive-cpu node.

-Type 'qstat' to make sure the session is not running.

-Then, you can use 'exit' again to end HPC connection.
+Type 'exit' again to end HPC connection.